jdevinney/bale_old/src/other_parallel/Rust/delta_stepping/README.md

 ### Command line options

-By default, the app generates the graph as problem the graph as a flat random (Erdos-Renyi) directed graph with edge lengths uniformly random in (0,1).
+By default, the app generates its input as a flat random (Erdos-Renyi) directed graph with edge lengths uniformly random in (0,1).
-It can also take as input a sparse matrix, whose values are edge lengths, in MatrixMarket format.
+It can also take as input a square sparse matrix, whose values are edge lengths, in MatrixMarket format.

 * -d : dump files "sssp.mm" (the input matrix) and "sssp.dst" (the output vertex distances)
-* -e <real number> : edge probability for Erdos-Renyi random graph, if no input file
+* -e real-number : edge probability for Erdos-Renyi random graph, if no input file
-* -f <real number> : value for Delta, overriding the algorithm's choice
+* -f real-number : value for Delta, overriding the algorithm's choice
-* -i <filename> : input file, MatrixMarket format
+* -i filename : input file, MatrixMarket format
-* -n <integer> : number of vertices in test graph, if no input file
+* -n integer : number of vertices in test graph, if no input file
 * -q : quietly run without printing progress to stdout
-* -s <integer> : source vertex, default 0
+* -s integer : source vertex, default 0
 * -t : trace execution, appending to a file trace.#.out from each thread

 ### Sample data